aliostad/PerfIt/README.md

 PerfIt!
 ======

-Windows performance monitoring for ASP.NET Web API actions
+Windows performance monitoring and Eevent Tracing for Windows (ETW) instrumentation for .NET (including ASP.NET Web API)

 FAQ
 ===

 **What is PerfIt?**

-PerfIt is a performance counter publishing tool for ASP.NET Web API.
+PerfIt is a performance counter publishing library for .NET.
 By a little bit of setup, it *painlessly* publishes standard performance counters.
+What is also new in version 1.0, is the **ETW events** that can be published as part of

 **Why should I use it?**

-If you have a serious project exposing an API, you would want to monitor performance of your API - and possibly tracking many other aspects of your application.
-PerfIt makes it painlessly easy to do so.
+If you are using .NET for a serious project, you need to instrument your code (and service).
+If you do not then PerfIt could do that easily without getting in your way to write your business logic.

 **What counters does it publish?**

-There are 4 standard counters that come with PerfIt out of the box (`TotalNoOfOperations`, `AverageTimeTaken`, `LastOperationExecutionTime`, `NumberOfOperationsPerSecond`) and you can choose one or all (typically you would choose **all**).
+There are 5 standard counters that come with PerfIt out of the box (`TotalNoOfOperations`, `AverageTimeTaken`, `LastOperationExecutionTime`, `NumberOfOperationsPerSecond` and `CurrentConcurrentOperationsCount`) and you can choose one or all (typically you would choose **all**).

 You can also create your own counters by implementing a simple base class.